up2metric/tomatOD/README.md

 ### Citations
+We hope that researchers in any domain will find the tomatOD dataset helpful for their own research.
 If you use the tomatOD dataset in your work, please cite it as:

-APA-style citation: "Tsironis V., Bourou S., Stentoumis C., tomatOD: Evaluation of object detection algorithms on a new real-world tomato dataset, 2020.
+"Tsironis V., Bourou S., Stentoumis C. (2020). tomatOD: Evaluation of object detection algorithms on a new real-world tomato dataset.
+In ISPRS - International Archives of the Photogrammetry, Remote Sensing and Spatial Information Sciences.
 Available from https://github.com/up2metric/tomatOD ".